 Painting a Dresser White

-Painting a Dresser White can be pretty easy as long as you use a good primer and use the right paint!
+Painting a dresser white can be pretty easy as long as you use a good primer and use the right paint!
 Check out this simple way to get a durable and professional finish on a white-painted dresser!

-Find more DIY Dresser Makeover ideas here.
+Find more DIY dresser makeover ideas here.

 So, we found a set of dressers… and thought it would be fun to have a little friendly competition between my wife and me.